helloserina/helloserina/README.md

 ### Hi there 👋

 I'm Serina Khanna, a sophomore student at the University of California, San Diego.
+My pronouns are she/her/hers.

-🔭 I’m currently working on NASA L'SPACE
+🔭 I’m currently working on repository L-SPACE-Team-40 to develop a website for NASA L'SPACE!

+⚡ Fun fact: I'm double jointed in my elbows and I have hitchhiker's thumb!

 <!--
 **helloserina/helloserina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.